 Therefore, I have no desire to "hire" anyone.
 The word alone symbolizes stagnation for me.
 That's why I want all team members at Raidboxes to feel like entrepreneurs.
 For me, that means: responsibility for results and budget, the freedom to make mistakes, and the freedom to get everything out of their area that they can and think is right.

 These are exactly the sort of people you need to create a holacratic organization.

-3. more freedom for the management
+3. More freedom for the management

 4. Better scalability and more agility

-- more freedom for the employer and the workforce
+- More freedom for the employer and the workforce

-- more responsibility for the individual
+- More responsibility for the individual

-- little direct management
+- Little direct leadership

-I explain exactly how Holacracy works and how to take the first steps towards implementation in my articleHolacracy in Action: 5 Steps to Developing a High-Performance Team.
-Further information and our presentation from WordCamp Cologne on this topic of Holacracy can be found here.
+How exactly Holacracy works and how to take the first steps towards implementation, I explain in my article "Holacracy in action - In 5 steps to a high performance team".
+You can find more information and our presentation from WordCamp Cologne on the topic of Holacracy here.

 What's the situation like in your company or circle of friends?
 Do the problems mentioned here sound familiar?
 Are you perhaps even a founder yourself and have had good or bad experiences with similar concepts?
 I look forward to sharing stories!